 Because the MHUBX8 master port is both RS232 and RS485 compatible, you can communicate with the devices connected to the distribution ports in either protocol.
 This allows a convenient way to connect the MHUBX8 to a desktop computer or laptop without the need for a separate RS232⇔RS485 converter.
 You can also trouble shoot an active network by connecting a monitoring computer to the master port which is not being used for control.
 For example, if the network control is thru the MHUBX8 RS485 master port, by connecting a laptop, or other computer, with an available serial port to the MHUBX8 RS232 master port you can monitor the data that is received into CHA thru CHH.
 Data cannot be sent from the monitoring computer in this mode or a data collision could occur with data coming into the master RS485 port.
 However; if the master RS485 port is disconnected so that no data collision can occur, full operation and control can be done thru the master RS232 port on the MHUBX8.
-Transmit control on the MHUBX8 RS485 ports is fully automatic and will work at baud rates from 300-115.2Kbps (up to 250Kbps in RS485 only mode).
+Transmit control on the MHUBX8 RS485 ports is fully automatic, and will work at baud rates from 300-115.2Kbps (up to 230/4Kbps++ in RS485 only mode).

 In general RS485 is designed for multi-drop, "daisy-chain" operation over a single twisted pair cable with a nominal characteristic impedance of 120 Ohms.
 This cable is usually 24AWG.
 Category-5 cable will generally work well in most instances even though its characteristic impedance is 100 Ohms.
 "Tap points" or "T" connections should be short to eliminate reflections.
 It is possible to connect several RS485 circuits in parallel if the distances are below about 200 feet per leg @ 9600bps.
 At greater distances and higher data rates, the cable impedances add up and load the network.
 In addition there is no good way to add terminations resistors at the ends of a "star" network.
 The combination of the cable impedances and/or termination resistors will load the network and can make communications unreliable.
-The limited slew rate drivers used in the MHUBX8 help eliminate some of the problems and allow a better chance for success.
+The MHUBX8 can be used to eliminate these speed and distance problems in a star configuration.

-If a remote node on a large network turns on its transmitter, and then for some reason looses control and will not turn off, this one device could "lock-up" the entire network.
+If a remote node on a large network turns on its transmitter, and then for some reason looses control, and will not turn off, this one device could "lock-up" the entire network.
 By removing the RXEN (receive enable) jumper associated with the channel connected to the unit that will not turn off, normal operation can be restored to the rest of the network while the problem is being fixed.